 Beer Pairing & Menu

-At Amsterdam, crafted beer meets artisan food.
+At Amsterdam, craft beer meets artisan food.
 The food menu is seasonal and it creatively infuses beer and brewing ingredients.
 The chefs use beer to create sauces, glazes, and syrups for desserts.
 Some dishes even use spent grain or wort (young beer).
 Furthermore, all the ingredients are fresh.
 The vegetables, potatoes, beef, chicken, and salmon are never frozen.

 But here’s my favorite part – the menu ingeniously suggests the best beers that pair well with each dish.
 For newbies, this takes the guesswork out of finding the right beer for your meal.

-Food & Drink We Loved
+Food & Drinks We Loved

 With oven dried tomatoes, forest mushrooms and crispy shallots, the Summer Ravioli goes well with the refreshing Blonde Lager.